All-Hands-AI/OpenHands/docs/examples/LOCAL_LLM_GUIDE.md

 starcoder2:latest               f67ae0f64584    1.7 GB  19 hours ago
 ```
 ## 2. Run Ollama in CLI:
-This command starts up the ollama server that is on port 11434
+This command starts up the ollama server that is on port `11434`

+This will show the requests in CLI
 ```
 conda activate <env_name>
 ollama serve
 ```
 or

+This will run with no output in the background
 ```
 sudo systemctl start ollama
 ```